You can get to Brighton from London in less time than it probably takes you to get home from work.

 If you can be flexible with travel times, use the National Rail Enquiries Cheapest Fare Finder to get the best deals.

 National Express run coaches from London to Brighton.
-You can save quite a bit - with some journeys costing as little as £10 round trip - but plan on warming a bus seat for at least an hour longer than if you had taken the train.
-Journeys take from 2h 20min to 3h 40min.
+You can save quite a bit but plan on warming a bus seat for at least an hour longer than if you had taken the train.
+Journeys take from 2 hours 20 minutes to 3 hours 40 minutes.
 There is one, fast trip each way that takes two hours but most coaches take considerably longer.
 Buses travel every half hour between Victoria Coach Station in London and Brighton Coach Station.
 Some services have Wi-Fi to help you while away the time.

 UK travelers tip: Bus tickets are usually sold as one way journeys with each leg of your trip priced differently, depending upon when you travel.
 If you are flexible about travel time you can usually save more.

-Bus tickets can be purchased online.
-There is usually a £1 booking fee.
+Bus tickets can also be purchased online.
+There is usually a booking fee.